Can Aricept help brain injury patients improve their memory skills?

-To help you better understand this drug treatment, you’re about to learn how Aricept works and some of the benefits and side effects associated with it.
+To help you better understand this potential drug treatment, we explain how Aricept works and some of the benefits and side effects associated with it.

 How Aricept Works